 IBD severity and activity

 We found no association between a disease history of IBD-related peripheral arthritis or pSpA and IBD intestinal severity or activity at the 20-year follow-up.
 This may seem unexpected, as previous studies, including those of Van Erp et al (20) and Ditisheim et al (17), demonstrated an association between IBD disease activity and peripheral arthritis.
-The lack of associations in the current study may be explained by the IBD-activity being measured at the 20-year follow-up, while the prevalence of arthritis was registered cumulatively.
+The lack of association between arthritis and disease activity might be explained by the study design comparing a cumulative incidence with a cross-sectional value and the merging and exclusion of disease categories.
+Furthermore the medication use was an estimate based on ever use.
 Notably, a disease history of arthritis did not correlate with the different patient-reported intestinal disease courses, despite these curves reflecting the disease course over 20 years of follow-up.

 The study was started before the introduction of biological treatment, thus few of the patients had received biologics during the 20 years of follow-up.
 Because biological medication may have a protective effect on inflammatory rheumatic diseases (21), the occurrence of arthritis may be lower in newer cohorts.